What

 her in presidential power in post-Maduro Venezuela.
 The entire event was exceedingly

-shameful for both parties and cringeworthy of satirical ridicule.
+shameful for both parties and has thus inspired both ridicule and cringeworthy satire.

 Of